top of page

 Search

-The Great April Clean Up: Spring on the farm
+The Great April Clean Up!

+If you didn't get to it in the fal, now is the time to divide your perennials.
+Early spring offers not only a visual locator but nicer weather to boot!
 If you mulched any plants or bushes for winter protection, remove enough of the mulch so that new growth can emerge unimpeded.

 Are you a composter?
 Now is a great time to turn your compost pile.
 Whether you own a fancy turning composter or a tri-frame pallet monstrosity like we do, composting is an easy and super beneficial hobby to take up!
 Adding home compost (no meat or eggs please) to your soil will help build up healthy matter and provide for necessary microorganisms.